openuss/openuss-legacy/openuss/readme.txt

 -----------

 1. Install missing libraries.
-You call install needed libraries that currently cannot find in public repositories.
+You call install needed libraries that currently cannot be found in public repositories.
 To install these libraries run the install-missing ant script from {openuss}/tools/missing-dependencies} folder.

 2. Cleaning current source folder